-Naturally, it's also important to me that you’ll love and enjoy working with me, despite my crappy haircut!
+Naturally, it's also important to me that you will love and enjoy working with me, despite my crappy haircut!
 As a potential client, ask yourself - why are you here?

 Mutually respectful client relationships are central to my work ethic.
 And an absolute deal breaker.
 Experience has taught me that true success requires collaboration, a partnership with shared goals.

 Building software is hard work.
-It’s often stressful, frustrating and fraught with challenges.
+It is often stressful, frustrating and fraught with challenges.
 Challenges which require team solutions.
-If we can’t work as a team, we’ll fail.
-I hate failing, so let's not set ourselves up for that!
+If we can not work as a team, we will fail.
+I hate failing, so let's not set ourselves up for that.

-I won’t be offended if this doesn’t appeal to you right now.
+I will not be offended if this does not appeal to you right now.

 Still here?
 Great!

-I’ve created a little cheat sheet below that aims to assist you in making a decision with regards our business compatibility.
+I have created a little cheat sheet below that aims to assist you in making a decision regarding our business compatibility.
 I hope it will resonate with you.